Aider-AI/aider/docs/llms.md

 - Google's [Gemini 1.5 Pro](#gemini) is the most capable free model to use with aider, with code editing capabilities similar to GPT-3.5.
 - You can use [Llama 3 70B on Groq](#groq) which is comparable to GPT-3.5 in code editing performance.
 - The [Deepseek Chat v2](#deepseek) model work well with aider, better than GPT-3.5.
-Deepseek.com currently offers 5M free tokens of API usage.
+Deepseek currently offers 5M free tokens of API usage.
 - Cohere also offers free API access to their [Command-R+ model](#cohere), which works with aider as a *very basic* coding assistant.

 ## Local models